apache/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

 ##### Example
     create internal dataset FacebookUsers(FacebookUserType) primary key id;

+The following example creates an internal dataset for storing FbUserType records.
+It specifies that their id field is their primary key.
+It also specifies that the id field is an auto-generated field, meaning that a randomly generated UUID value will be assigned to each record by the system.
+(A user should therefore not proivde a value for this field.)
+Note that the id field should be UUID.

+##### Example
+    create internal dataset FbMsgs(FbUserType) primary key id autogenerated;

 The next example creates an external dataset for storing LineitemType records.
 The choice of the `hdfs` adapter means that its data will reside in HDFS.
 The create statement provides parameters used by the hdfs adapter: